Climate master class with David Siegel

 What drives earth’s climate?
 What role does the sun play?
 What influence do humans have?
 What will the climate of the future be?
 This ongoing class will take students through an in-depth exploration of the earth’s climate systems, learning what we know and what we don’t know about climate.
 Classes are pre-recorded videos with a live presentation each week on Wednesdays (UK) and Thursdays (US).
 We will have guests, student presentations, question/answer sessions, climate news, and community events.

-This is a self-paced class with about 18 hours of video instruction, extra material, and ongoing discussions.
+This is a self-paced class with about 18 hours of video instruction, an increasing library of previous recorded classes, extra material, and ongoing discussions.
 There’s a weekly live meeting on Zoom, but it is not necessary and is recorded and posted.
 For a taste, see Climatecurious.com.

 Sample unit